addspin/tlss/README.md

 7) CRL generation
 8) Reissuance of CA with recreation of all dependent objects

-## Getting started

-1) The first launch will create all necessary directories and generate a configuration file `config.yaml`.
-You will probably want to edit the following fields:
-   - hostname
-   - protocol
-   - authConfig
-2) After your first login via the UI, you will be redirected to the page to generate CA/SubCA.
-Please generate them, otherwise creation of certificates will be impossible.

-## Possible bugs 🎃

-I cannot check everything, there may be more than one bug found, I apologize 🥺

-## MIT License 🎉

 ## How it works

 ### Application Launch